keithalewis/math/ep.md

 and $tC\subseteq C$ for $t > 0$.
 For example, the set of arbitrage portfolios is a cone.

 The above proves the "easy" direction.
-The contrapositive follows from the
+The contra-positive follows from the

 __Lemma.__ _If $x\in\RR^n$ and $C$ is a closed cone in
 $\RR^n$ with $x\not\in C$ then there exists $\xi\in\RR^n$